pgrawehr/golgotha/Readme.txt

 Parameters:
 ----------
-Those with ? indicated are not yet tested.
 For unix type systems, the registry is replaced by a file called "golgotha.ini".
 -no_full:	Open the game in a window on the desktop (default is fullscreen)
 			This is required for debugging except if a second monitor (or